-The Parties shall intensify their dialogue and cooperation with an aim to prepare Georgia for NATO membership.
+[GE Proposal: The Parties shall intensify their dialogue and cooperation with an aim to prepare Georgia for NATO membership.
 UK is committed to further support aspirant Georgia’s NATO membership bid, in accordance with the 2008 Bucharest Summit decision.
-UK recognizes the significant progress Georgia has achieved in implementing democratic reforms and strengthening defence institutions that advance Georgia on its membership path.
-UK commends Georgia on successful use of all integration tools, such as NATO-Georgia Commission (NGC), Annual National Programme (ANP) and Substantial NATO-Georgia Package (SNGP).
+UK recognizes the significant progress Georgia has achieved in implementing democratic reforms and strengthening defence institutions that advance Georgia on its NATO membership path.
+UK commends Georgia on successful use of all tools necessary for membership, such as NATO-Georgia Commission (NGC), Annual National Programme (ANP) and Substantial NATO-Georgia Package (SNGP).
 UK acknowledges Georgia’s continuing substantial contribution to the common Euro-Atlantic security, including through participation in the NATO-led Resolute Support Mission (RSM) in Afghanistan.
 UK reiterates decisions made during the 2018 Brussels Summit and reflected in NATO-Georgia Commission Declaration at the level of the Heads of State and Government.
-UK acknowledges Georgia’s contribution to Black Sea security and welcomes further development of practical cooperation in this regard.s.
+UK acknowledges Georgia’s contribution to Black Sea security and welcomes further development of practical cooperation in this regard.]

+[NEWGE Proposal: The Parties shall intensify their dialogue and cooperation with an aim to prepare Georgia for NATO membership, in accordance with the 2008 Bucharest Summit decision.
+The partices recognize the significant progress that Georgia has achieved in utilizing NATO integration tools, implementing democratic reforms and strengthening defence institutions.
+The parties underline the importance of Georgia’s continued substantial contribution to the common Euro-Atlantic security, including through participation in the NATO-led Resolute Support Mission (RSM) in Afghanistan, as well as Georgia’s contribution to Black Sea security, and welcome further development of practical cooperation in this regard.

+[UK proposal: The parties stay committed to enhance dialogue and practical cooperation in support of Georgia’s defence and security reform and the country’s NATO membership aspirations.

+[GE proposal: ADD: Taking into consideration Georgia’s European aspirations, UK shall support Georgia’s integration into EU. ]

+[UK proposal: reject insertion]

 .

+Article 6

+Amended GE proposal: Peaceful conflict resolution

+[GE Proposal: The Parties reiterate their commitment to peaceful resolution of the Russia-Georgia conflict in full respect of the sovereignty and territorial integrity of Georgia within its internationally recognised borders as well as to facilitating efforts for reconciliation and confidence building between the communities divided by war and occupation line.
+Pending sustainable solution to the conflict and without prejudice to the existing formats for addressing conflict-related issues, peaceful conflict resolution will constitute one of the central subjects on the agenda of strategic political dialogue between the Parties, as well as in the dialogue with other relevant international actors.]

+[UK Proposal: The Parties reiterate their commitment to peaceful resolution of the conflict in Georgia in full respect of sovereignty and territorial integrity of Georgia within its internationally recognised borders as well as to facilitating efforts for post-conflict rehabilitation and reconciliation between its communities divided by war.
+Pending a sustainable solution to the conflicts and without prejudice to the existing formats for addressing conflict-related issues, peaceful conflict resolution, reconciliation and confidence-building will constitute one of the central subjects on the agenda of strategic political dialogue between the Parties, as well as in the dialogue with other relevant international actors]

 The parties fully support the firm commitment of Georgia to peace and security, and its efforts to restore its territorial integrity in pursuit of a comprehensive policy of peaceful and lasting conflict resolution..